DPassarelli/w3c-xml-validator/README.md

 **A JS library for programmatically confirming whether a given XML document is both well-formed and valid according to the specified DTD.**

-Adheres to the `standard` coding style (click below for more information):
+This project adheres to the `standard` coding style (click below for more information):

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard#javascript-standard-style)